Access to Counselling

 Our goal is to empower you in the change process through the utilization of suggestions and referrals so you can expect to leave the counselling session with a plan to help you get started on the change process.

 Research indicates that often one session is all you need to begin to address your concerns and create positive change.
 Remember you can always come back if circumstances change or you just want to check in or report back on the progress that you have made.

 Should you choose to come back to follow up, you will likely not see the same counsellor as you did for the initial appointment.
 Regardless of who you see, the counsellor will begin the follow up session by checking in on the “next steps plan” that was created in the first session.

 In some circumstances, ongoing individual counselling may be recommended.

 If it is determined that ongoing counselling is needed and the issues can be addressed within our short-term model of six to eight sessions, you may be placed on our wait list to receive these services.

-SCD services are based on a short-term counselling model that is grounded in current research which suggests that most client concerns can be adequately addressed in approximately six to eight sessions.
-However, SCD counsellors are responsive to the needs of students and therefore work collaboratively throughout the counselling process, including using evaluation measures, to determine the length of counselling required.
+SCHW services are based on a short-term counselling model that is grounded in current research which suggests that most client concerns can be adequately addressed in approximately six to eight sessions.
+However, SCHW counsellors are responsive to the needs of students and therefore work collaboratively throughout the counselling process, including using evaluation measures, to determine the length of counselling required.

 The frequency of sessions may range from weekly to monthly or longer depending on the presenting issue.